Email privacy expectations

 Better usability – which arguably is the biggest obstacle to any email privacy-conscious solution when it comes to mass adoption.
 Most people tend to give up on their security and privacy whenever it becomes a bit difficult to understand and use a particular system.
 Mailfence provides easy-to-understand and a user-friendly solution, which have successfully achieved the right balance between security and usability.

 The bottom line is that email as we know it today has never been secure, and the myriad ways we send, receive, store, and use email messages make securing and enhancing email privacy a very difficult problem.
 Also, the lean towards ‘excessive’ convenience over security by various service providers has neglected the requisite approach of having the right balance between security and convenience.
-At best, based on the answers of questions that we addressed above and in the light of raised expectations with email security and privacy – we believe Mailfence has set a new benchmark and will continue its strive under the motto of Privacy is a right not a feature.
+At best, based on the answers of questions that we addressed above and in the light of raised expectations with email security and privacy – we believe Mailfence: a secure and private email suite has set a new benchmark and will continue its strive under the motto of Privacy is a right not a feature.